 Amy (she/her) is a former suburbanite who’s found solace in the rolling hills of rural Appalachia.
 As a Political Science major, her study of complex structures has inspired a journey to explore and support community-based food and environmental systems.
 She’s worked on farms and for farmer-support organizations throughout the Southeast and joined the Wild Abundance team in January 2018, where she dabbles in social media marketing, data management, communications, and community partnership building.
 Amy is a life-long learner who enjoys experimenting in the garden, growing and arranging cut flowers, anthropological studies, storytelling, hiking, and connecting with friends and family.

-Chloe (she/her) writes for Wild Abundance’s blog, newsletter, and website.
-In addition, she cooks for some classes, teaches a few others, and jumps in to help out with management and strategy.
+Chloe (she/her) is the co-instructor the the Online Gardening School.
+She also writes for Wild Abundance’s blog, newsletter, and website.
+In addition, jumps in to help out with management and strategy as the co-visionary for the business as a whole.
 These roles give her a welcome outlet for the knowledge and excitement she perpetually cultivates around land-based living and a positive future for the planet.
 Along with working at Wild Abundance, Chloe magically juggles co-managing a 23 acre homestead and small-scale dairy, parenting, lifelong learning, and maintaining meaningful relationships.
-She majored in Agroecology and Sustainable Food Systems at UC Santa Cruz.
+She holds a degree in Agroecology and Sustainable Food Systems from UC Santa Cruz.
 There, she deepened her inborn passion for real food and social justice.
 For 10 years before landing at her own homestead in Western North Carolina, she explored many manifestations of “sustainable community” all over the world.
 In addition to growing and preparing food, she loves cultivating, foraging and utilizing medicinal plants and mushrooms.